-A stop for each diameter of the final conical drill is available, for inserting the drill from the tip.
+The kit contains a stop for each diameter of the final conical drills, for inserting the drill from the tip.
 They are suitable for limiting the working length to predetermined heights.
 With the same working diameter, the same stop is compatible with all the drill lengths, as explained in the following table: